Developer API

 Some UK elections require ID in order to vote in person.

 This is defined at the ballot level, as it's possible for some ballots to require ID and some not to.
-In this case the user must be told about the requirements, even if not all ballots require them.
+In this case the user must be told about the requirements, even if not all ballots on a single day require them.

 The ballot has a requires_voter_id key that will be one of the following values: